 After Greece gained its independence from the Ottoman Empire, it became a newborn state with an evolving urban middle-upper class.
 This new, sophisticated crowd was inspired by a Western, more elaborate way of dining, that contrasted the ‘plain”, peasant like foods* found in Greece till then.

 Tselementes, a Greek chef trained in Europe, became the embodiment of Western influence in Greek cooking.
 Tselementes tried to get rid of oriental influences in Greek cooking, like heavy spices, and introduced French techniques to add more depth to humble Greek cooking.
 The most famous creation is Moussaka.
 The most stereotypical Greek dish, is actually the “marriage” of a Middle Eastern recipe, eggplants with minced meat, topped with bechamel, a creamy French sauce, with butter and grated cheese.

 During the 20th century, Greeks from Asia Minor, Istanbul and the Black Sea region, gradually moved to Greece.
 Their arrival spiced up the Greek food culture experienced in households and Greek restaurants, to the point that we actually owe Greece’s culinary renaissance to them.
-Their gastronomic traditions integrated so harmoniously in the Greek cuisine, that now it’s unthinkable to think of authentic Greek food without them.
-Could you imagine for example Greek street food without gyro, bougatsa or peinirli?
+Their gastronomic traditions integrated so harmoniously in the Greek cuisine, that now it’s unthinkable to imagine of authentic Greek food without them.
+Could you picture for example Greek street food without gyro, bougatsa or peinirli?